atlassian/react-beautiful-dnd/docs/guides/screen-reader.md

 ### Step 2: Start drag

-When a user lifts a `Draggable` by using the `spacebar` we want to tell them a number of things.
+When a user lifts a `<Draggable />` by using the `spacebar` we want to tell them a number of things.

 **Default message**: "You have lifted an item in position `${startPosition}`.
 Use the arrow keys to move, space bar to drop, and escape to cancel."